Midorilly/Formal-Methods/README.md

 - Saturdays: 22-11, 29-11, 06-12
 - Sundays: 23-11, 30-11, 07-12

 We established that the daily routine starts at 7:00:00 of the day in question and ends at 6:59:59 of the next day.
-For example, here is how we extract the user's routine.
+Here is how we extract the user's Monday routine.
 ```
 monday = pd.DataFrame(columns = ['timestamp', 'sensor', 'action', 'event', 'pattern', 'activity'], index=range(0,3695))
 m24 = pd.Timestamp('2008-11-24 07:00:00')